-In determining whether a knee replacement is right for you, an orthopedic surgeon assesses your knee's range of motion, stability and strength.
-X-rays help determine the extent of damage.
+To decide whether a knee replacement is right for you, a surgeon checks your knee's range of motion, stability, and strength.
+X-rays help show the extent of damage.

-Your doctor can choose from a variety of knee replacement prostheses and surgical techniques, considering your age, weight, activity level, knee size and shape, and overall health.
+The right artificial joints and surgical techniques for you depend on your age, weight, activity level, knee size and shape, and overall health.

 Products & Services